You can use FlxSignal to create a signal that can be triggered by anything.

 private var signal:FlxSignal;

-override public function create()
+override function create()

 {